malrase/malrase.github.io/source/_posts/2014-09-07-north-korean-brandy-cocktail.markdown

   <div class="alt">Final ingredients</div>
 </div>

-The recipe, if you want to make this at home (!), is as follows:
+If you have some Paekrosul , is as follows:

 - 3 parts Paekrosul
 - 1 part Triple Sec